Axway-API-Builder-Ext/api-builder-extras/README.md

 [Learn more][11] in the documentation and just review existing Flow-Connectors (name `api-builder-plugin-fc*`).

 ### Data-Connectors
 A Data-Connector is the most sophisticated plugin.
-They provide Data-Models based on sources (e.g. databases) to create CRUD-APIs on or to be used as part of the flow.
+They provide Data-Models based on sources (e.g. databases) to create CRUD-APIs or to be used as part of a flow.
 Please check existing [Data-Connectors][12] or create an [issue][2] if you need help for another data-connector.

 ## Share a Plugin
 After you have implemented and tested your plugin locally, you can share that plugin with the API-Builder community using this repository.